jobrouter/typo3-connector/Documentation/introduction.rst

 Introduction
 ============

-`JobRouter <https://www.jobrouter.com/>`_ is a scalable digitisation platform which links processes, data and documents.
-The TYPO3 extension `TYPO3 JobRouter Connector <https://github.com/brotkrueml/typo3-jobrouter-connector>`_ links TYPO3 with the JobRouter platform.
+`JobRouter® <https://www.jobrouter.com/>`_ is a scalable digitisation platform which links processes, data and documents.
+The TYPO3 extension `TYPO3 JobRouter Connector <https://github.com/brotkrueml/typo3-jobrouter-connector>`_ links TYPO3 with the JobRouter® platform.

 .. admonition:: Work In Progress